nschonni/cordova-docs/articles/getting-started/create-to-do-list-app.md

 ### To add AngularJS to your project

 1. From the [AngularJS website](https://angularjs.org/), choose **Download**.
-In the **Download AngularJS** dialog box, make sure that the minified 1.2.x version of AngularJS is selected (this is the current version we tested), and then choose **Download** to save the angular.min.js script to your computer.
+In the **Download AngularJS** dialog box, make sure that the minified 1.2.x version of AngularJS is selected (more recent versions should work, but this is the current version we tested), and then choose **Download** to save the angular.min.js script to your computer.

 2. In the **Download AngularJS** dialog box, choose **Browse additional modules**, and download angular-resource.min.js.